 Research and Teaching Interests

-My research interests include political ecology, biogeography, savanna ecology, remote sensing of fire, and restoration ecology.
-I have conducted research in the savanna of Mali and the rangelands of Tierra del Fuego while my graduate students are working in chaparral and coastal sage scrub environments of southern California.
+My research interests include savanna ecology, fire ecology, political ecology, biogeography, remote sensing of fire, and restoration ecology.
+I have conducted research in the savanna of Mali and the rangelands of Tierra del Fuego and I work with a great team of graduate students in chaparral and coastal sage scrub environments of southern California.

-My teaching interests include environmental courses such as International Environmental Issues, Humans as Agents of Environmental Change, Biogeography, Field Methods of Landscape Analysis and Lanscsape Restoration.
-I am currently serving as undergraduate advisor for the Environmental Science and Policy Program.
-I live in Long Beach with my two sons Copeland and Quincy.
+My teaching interests include environmental courses such as International Environmental Issues, Humans as Agents of Environmental Change, Biogeography, Field Methods of Landscape Analysis, Landscape Restoration and the History of Geographic Thought.
+I am currently serving as Chair of the Geography Department and Director of Environmental Science and Policy.
+I am a Returned Peace Corps Volunteer (Mali 1987-1990).
+I live in Long Beach with my wife, Katie and my two sons Copeland and Quincy.